The guitarguitar Interview: Peter Hook

 GG: Haha!
 Nice one.
 Ok, so can we talk about your bass playing for a wee bit?

-GG: Cool, because, for so many of us, your high register melodic bass style is a very iconic sound.
+GG: For so many of us, your high register melodic bass style is a very iconic sound.
 I know there must have been some sort of precedent to that, but it’s like your sound came out of nowhere: you very much invented that.
 What I was wondering was, previous to Joy Division, did you have any bass playing heroes or influences?
 Perhaps as you were learning the ropes?

 PH: No, not as I was learning the ropes, no. I sort of realised after I started that I had a couple of bass playing heroes.
 The main one was Carol Kaye.